Field Day Information and FAQ:

 Cancellation Policy.
 Sorry, there are no cancellations provided for this event.
 Please try to find someone to fill your place.

 What background do I need to enjoy this field day?
-You need no background to attend this field day.
-Children 12 or older are also welcome to attend if they come with a guardian and are motivated with a sincere interest to learn.
-The attention and seriousness required by the content is admittedly not perfect for most youths, who, if they become bored, might distract the other participants, but we trust your judgement in this matter.
-Perhaps someday we will be able accommodate youths with their own customized curriculum – something we will keep in mind.
+You don’t need any background to attend this field day.
+Children 12 or older are also welcomed to attend if they come with a guardian and are motivated with a sincere interest to learn.
+The attention and seriousness required by the content is admittedly not perfect for most youths, but we totally trust your judgement in this matter and recognize this could be a life-changing experience for nature-oriented youths.

 How do I know if I am confirmed?
-We will keep all of our field trip offerings up to date online in regard to being open or filled.
+We will do our best to keep the occupancy of all of our field trip offerings up to date online.
 If a field trip is filled, we will be noting that fact within 24 hours of its discovery.
-Once you register, we will get back to you in 2-3 days on whether one of your selected locations is open and available, and if your registration is thus confirmed.
-If you cannot attend one of the field trips you wanted (you can make multiple selections in ranked order), then we will refund your registration.
+Once you register, we will get back to you in 2-3 days to confirm if one of your selected locations is open and available, and if your registration is thus confirmed.
+If you cannot attend any of the field trips you selected (you can make multiple selections in ranked order), then we will refund your registration.

 Physical Ability.
-If you have the capacity to hike up to 3 miles without injury or discomfort, you should have no trouble with this course.
-Most of our hiking will be on narrow trails on uneven terrain.
-Our pace by necessity will be slow.
-Off-trail hiking will be an occasional component of the course, and we may find ourselves crossing a few unimproved streams but we won’t be wading up creeks.
+If you have the capacity to hike up to 3 miles without injury or discomfort, you should have no trouble with this course, as most of our hikes will be covering less ground that that.
+Most of our hikes will be on narrow trails on that may be uneven, but our pace, by necessity, will be slow.
+Off-trail hiking will be an occasional component of the course.
+We may find ourselves crossing a few unimproved streams but we won’t be wading up creeks.

 Cell phone coverage and internet: Since we will be out in the field in usually rural locations, please don’t count on cell coverage.

-Meals: Don’t forget to pack your own lunch and water in a daypack.
-Your leader will let you know before you leave the trailhead if you need to carry your lunch all day or if you will be returning to “civilization” for lunch, in which case you can leave it in your car.
-Prepare for the former – just in case.
+Meals: Be sure to pack your own lunch and water in a daypack.
+Your leader advise you at the trailhead if you need to carry your lunch with you or if you are returning to your cars at lunchtime.
+Prepare for the former with a daypack and bottled water – just in case.
 We always recommend that you pack a large plastic bag or vinyl sit-upon so you can rest in the woods without getting wet, dirty, and/or covered with chiggers and ticks!
-It’s always a good precaution.

 What to bring to this field day: